-As of July 31, 2022, our cash and cash equivalents totaled approximately \$82.2 million, compared to approximately \$959,000 as of July 31, 2021.
-Working capital was approximately \$81.2 million as of July 31, 2022, and approximately \$583,000 as of July 31, 2021.
-The increase in cash is attributable to proceeds from the sale of our common stock net of an increase in our operating expenses.
+As of October 31, 2022, our cash and cash equivalents totaled approximately \$77 million, compared to approximately \$87 million as of October 31, 2021.
+Working capital was approximately \$76 million as of October 31, 2022, compared to approximately \$87 million as of October 31, 2021.
+The decrease in cash is attributable to an increase in our operating expenses of approximately \$2 million and the repurchase of our common stock of approximately \$5.5 million.

 On August 9, 2021, the Company entered into an underwriting agreement to offer and sell shares of common stock, pre-funded warrants to purchase common stock and warrants to purchase common stock in a public offering ("First Offering").
-The gross proceeds of the First Offering were \$15 million, before deduction of underwriting discounts, commissions, and estimated offering expenses.
+The gross proceeds of the First Offering were \$15 million, before deducting underwriting discounts, commissions, and offering expenses.

-In August 2021, the Company received twenty-seven (27) cash exercise notices relating to the common warrants with respect to the First Offering totaling 2,522,387 warrant shares ("Warrant Exercises").
+In August 2021, the Company received 27 cash exercise notices relating to the common warrants with respect to the First Offering totaling 2,522,387 warrant shares ("Warrant Exercises").
 The Company received approximately \$10,720,000 and issued 2,522,387 shares of common stock as a result of the exercise notices.

-On August 19, 2021, the Company entered into a securities purchase agreement ("Securities Purchase Agreement") with certain institutional investors ("Purchasers") pursuant to which the Company agreed to sell in a registered direct offering ("Registered Direct Offering"), shares of the Company's common stock and pre-funded warrants to purchase shares of common stock.
+On August 19, 2021, the Company entered into a securities purchase agreement ("Securities Purchase Agreement") with certain institutional investors ("Purchasers") pursuant to which the Company agreed to sell in a registered direct offering ("Registered Direct Offering") shares of the Company's common stock and pre-funded warrants to purchase shares of common stock.
 Further, pursuant to the Securities Purchase Agreement, in a concurrent private placement (together with the Registered Direct Offering, "Second Offering"), the Company also agreed to issue to the Purchasers unregistered warrants ("Series A Warrants") to purchase shares of common stock.
-The Company received gross proceeds from the Second Offering, before deducting placement agent fees and other estimated offering expenses payable by the Company, of approximately \$70 million.
+The Company received gross proceeds from the Second Offering, before deducting placement agent fees and other offering expenses payable by the Company, of approximately \$70 million.
 On November 17, 2021, the Company's Registration Statement on Form S-3 registering the resale of the common stock underlying the Series A Warrants was declared effective by the U.S. Securities and Exchange Commission ("Commission").

-In August 2021, funding in the amount of approximately \$87.4 million was provided by investors to maintain and expand our operations and R&D through the First Offering and the Second Offering and the Warrant Exercises.
+In total, in August 2021, we received funding in the amount of approximately \$87.4 million through the First Offering and the Second Offering and the Warrant Exercises.
 Sales of our common stock, pre-funded warrants and exercise of Common Warrants occurred in the First Offering, Second Offering, and the Warrant Exercises.

 On May 14, 2018, we entered into amendments to all of the material agreements with SG Austria and Austrianova (see Section entitled, History of the Business" in Item 1.
 Business in our Form 10-K for the period ended April 30, 2022, for a description of these amendments).
-These arrangements are under review by our Business Review Committee and Reconstituted Board which has curtailed spending on our programs until their review is complete and recommendations are made.
+These arrangements are under review by our Business Review Committee and reconstituted Board which has curtailed spending on our programs until their review is complete and recommendations are made.
 This includes seeking a new framework for the Company's relationship with SG Austria and Austrianova.
 In the event the Company is unsuccessful in such efforts, the Company will reevaluate whether it should continue those programs which are dependent on SG Austria, including its programs for LAPC, diabetes and malignant ascites.
 We have no other off-balance sheet arrangements that could have a material current effect or that are reasonably likely to have a material adverse effect on our financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources.